intellihr/ui-components/src/domain/Popovers/DropdownMenu/DropdownMenu.examples.md

 If the `sections` prop is not passed to the menu it will render the children as the content of the menu instead.
 DropdownMenu takes `children` *as a function* and will pass through a callback to close the menu if needed.

-The `hasInitialFocus` can be used to specify that a child element needs to be hovered.
+The `hasInitialFocus` can be used to specify that some child element of the menu needs focus when the menu is opened.
+The default behaviour is to focus the first element in the menu.
+The `initialFocusElement` prop can be used in tandem to choose which element gets the initial focus - this can be a dom element, css selector or function.
+See the [focus-trap-react](https://github.com/davidtheclark/focus-trap-react) library, which is used under the hood, for more details.

 ```jsx
 const { TextInput } = require('@Domain/Inputs');